 The Job Placement Office supports the academic goals of the college through our programs and services.
 We help students and alumni gain practical experience and prepare for today’s competitive job market.
 Our office provides placement assistance for part-time, full-time, summer, internship and volunteer positions free of charge.
 From personalized advisement to group workshops on job readiness skills, we strive to help our students and alumni become more marketable and reach their career goals.

-Scheduling an appointment is not required.
-However, we recommend that you schedule an appointment if you would like to meet with a counselor.
+Scheduling an appointment is required if you would like to meet with a counselor.

 Q. Will I be able to find a position which is flexible enough to work around my class schedule?